mountblue/life-skills-track/email-communication.md

 * Use active voice
 * Use simple English
 * No random commas or full stops.
 Be consistent.
 Stick to your writing style.
-* No space before punctuation.
-Single space before punctuation.
+* No space before punctuation - comma or full stop.
+Single space after punctuation - comma or full stop.
 * Capitalisation only in proper nouns, start of sentence or  abbreviation
 * Use proper bullet point.
 Use the button in the email editor.
 * Don't use extra sentences.
 Keep emails short and crisp.